The Man Between: Plot

-They return to the west sector and Susanne visits Martin, her brother (Bettina's husband), who is on military duties overseeing supplies to the city.
-Susanne starts dating Ivo.
-He confesses that he once was in love with Bettina.
+They return to the western sector.
+Susanne visits Martin, her brother (Bettina's husband), who is a British army doctor in the western sector.
+Susanne starts seeing Ivo.
+He confesses he'd been in love with Bettina.
 He arrives to collect her in a VW Beetle and they go skating.
-The sinister Halendar appears almost each time they meet.
-Bettina confesses to both Martin and Susanne that she was married to Ivo until 1943.
+The sinister Halendar, Ivo's associate, appears almost each time they meet.
+Ivo tells Halender he wants to go to the west.